-Michael helps make sure that all of MapLight's data are organized, useful, accurate, and up-to-date.
-He has 15 years' experience working with relational databases and analyzing data.
+Michael has been working with databases for two decades.
+He helps make sure that MapLight's many datasets are organized, useful, accurate, and accessible.
+He provides database and API solutions for MapLight's web products.
 Michael has a B.A. from Yale University.

 Allie supports Voter's Edge, MapLight's groundbreaking online voter guide.
 She is a digital content specialist who previously worked as a writer, editor, and web strategist for a handful of mission-driven organizations in the Bay Area.
 Allie received a B.A. in Political Economy from the University of California, Berkeley, where she volunteered on statewide political campaigns and studied the impact of supranational organizations on European integration.

 Doug Edwards was the first marketing director at Google, where he oversaw consumer marketing and brand management from 1999 to 2005.
 Prior to that, he managed marketing communications for the San Jose Mercury News, directed communications for KQED FM in San Francisco, and was the Novosibirsk correspondent for the public radio program "Marketplace."
 He holds an honors degree in English from Brown University and was a Rotary Fellow at Nanzan Daigaku in Nagoya, Japan.